Last updated on August 9th, 2018 at 12:31 pm

 - If you have time, seal the meat and spices in a resealable bag and let the meat marinate for one hour.

-- Next, I mix the wet ingredients – I use store bought barbecue sauce which makes things a lot easier!
+- Next, I mix the wet ingredients – I use store bought barbecue sauce which makes things quicker and a lot easier!

 - I set the instapot to “saute” and sear the meat in batches.
 Browning the meat seals in the flavor.
-I try not to skip this step, especially since the saute and cooking can all be done in the same pot!
+I try not to skip this step, especially since the saute and cooking can all be done in one pot!

 - I return all the pork to the instapot and stir in the wet BBQ ingredients.